Skip to main content

 Thank you for offering me the position of [Job Title] with [Company Name].
 I am pleased to accept the offer.

-A short confirmation of salary, start date, and role details prevents confusion later.
-Keep it factual and avoid sounding like you are renegotiating.
+Briefly confirming the salary, start date, and role details helps prevent confusion later.
+Keep your message factual and avoid wording that could sound like renegotiation.

 See how it sounds